NazarenoTognoli/NazarenoTognoli/README.md

 - I am deeply committed to enhancing my skills both as a programmer and as an individual, encompassing a diverse range of knowledge beyond just software development.
 ## My technology stack, for those interested, includes:
 - HTML / CSS / Javascript
-- Node / Express
+- Node / Express / Next
-- SQL / MySQL / Sequelize ORM
+- SQL / Sequelize ORM
 - MongoDB / Mongoose ORM
-- Tailwind
+- Tailwind CSS
 - React / Webpack and its common dependencies